-His ancestral country covers the sites around Wala Wala, Kiwirrkura, Lake Mackay, Kulkuta, Karku, Ngaluwinyamana, and Kilpinya to the north-west of Kintore across the Western Australia border.
+George’s ancestral country covers the sites around Wala Wala, Kiwirrkura, Lake Mackay, Kulkuta, Karku, Ngaluwinyamana, and Kilpinya to the north-west of Kintore across the Western Australia border.
 He paints the Tingari stories for this region.
 He had 2 decades of traditional Pintupi painting then departed from traditional Western desert iconography by painting works based on optical stripes that have brought his work to prominence.
 His striking paintings are a contemporary variation on the distinctive fluted carving that originally decorated ceremonial shields.
 His art in some ways suggests abstract or optical art though his lines are all hand drawn and softer.
 Canvasses are often multi-layered to produce an illusion of movement and shadows beneath the surface.
 The underlying lines create an impression suggesting a spiritual landscape that perhaps refers to his ancestral travels.
 His works retain a strong connection with his ancestral dreaming stories in which the Tingari ancestors travelled vast stretches of country performing rituals and creating and shaping particular sites.